 A study provided the first test of implicit ethnocentrism and its relationship to explicit ethnocentrism by studying the relationship between attitudes toward five social groups.
 Latent variable modeling indicates a simple structure within this ethnocentrism, with variables organized in order of specificity.
 The results concluded that implicit ethnocentrism exists and it is related to and distinct from explicit ethnocentrism.
 Implicit and Explicit Ethnocentrism: Revisiting the Ideologies of Prejudice - William A.Cunningham, John B. Nezlek, College of William & Mary, Mahzarin R. Banaji.

-Ethnocentrism is a nearly universal syndrome, typically including in-group favoritism.
-Empirical evidence suggests that a predisposition to favor in-groups can be easily triggered by even arbitrary group distinctions.
-The study is about the emergence and robustness of ethnocentric behaviors of in-group favoritism.
 The study shows that such behaviors can become widespread and can support very high levels of cooperation, even in one-move prisoners dilemma games.
 When cooperation is costly to individuals, the authors show how ethnocentrism can be necessary to sustain cooperation.
 The Evolution of Ethnocentrism - Ross A. Hammond, Department of Political Science, Robert Axelrod, Gerald R. Ford School of Public Policy, University of Michigan, Ann Arbor.
+Patek Philippe Replica Watches

-Consumer ethnocentrism is an important concept that is used to understand international marketing phenomena.
 The authors conduct two empirical studies.
 Using data from the United States, South Korea, and India, they explore six hypotheses.
-The results suggest consumer ethnocentrism provokes negative attitudes toward both foreign advertisements and foreign products.
 The authors identify consumer variables that may mediate consumers' unfavorable attitudes toward foreign advertisements and products derived by consumer ethnocentrism.
 The authors find that consumer ethnocentrism dampens consumers' online consumption activities on a foreign Web site.
 The authors find that marketers' e-mail communications to foreign consumers mediate consumer ethnocentrism in online environments.
 Consumer Ethnocentrism Offline and Online: The Mediating Role of Marketing Efforts and Personality Traits in the United States, South Korea, and India - Hyokjin Kwak and Trina Larsen of Drexel University, Anupam Jaju of George Mason University

 The disturbing news is the persistent vitality of ethnocentrism, also known as nationalism and tribalism.
 The article draws on William James's "Moral Equivalent for War" in considering implications for social policy. - Nationalism, Ethnocentrism, and the New World Order - M. Brewster Smith - Board of Studies in Psychology, University of California, Santa Cruz.